passingthru67/workspaces-to-dock/README.md

 Workspace Caption Theming:
 -------------------------
-Adding support for workspaces-to-dock captions to a theme can be accomplished by incorporating the css classes found in workspace-captions.css (see extension folder) into the theme.
-If you prefer to maintain a separate css stylesheet for workspaces-to-dock captions, you can incorporate it into your theme using the @import directive.
-Please see the workspace-captions.css stylesheet for a description of these css classes.
+Adding workspaces-to-dock caption support to a theme can be accomplished by placing a custom 'workspaces-to-dock.css' stylesheet in the theme's gnome-shell/extensions/ folder.
+Workspaces-to-dock will detect the presence of this stylesheet file and disable the default style.
+You can then use the @import directive to incorporate the stylesheet classes into your theme's gnome-shell.css.
+Please see the workspace-captions.css stylesheet for a description of the css classes.

 Features Planned:
 -----------------
-- Localization
 - Editing the workspace caption name.
 - Closing workspaces (and all associated windows) with mouse click
 - RTL support